 When it comes to the challenges GPDR has generated, the first thought in everybody’s mind goes to security breaches.
-And rightly, given that in the first year of GDPR enforcement around 90,000 notices on data breach have been gathered at European level.
+And rightly, given that in the first year of GDPR enforcement around 90,000 notices on data breach have been gathered at the European level.
 (391 of them came from Romania, according to the balance sheet presented by ANSPDCP available HERE)

 A second issue – seemingly insignificant, but high on top of complaints – is respecting the customers’ “right to be forgotten” by organizations.
 Deleting information about a client becomes complicated when companies use incremental backup solutions and snapshots and especially if the data is “scattered” through relational databases and spreadsheets.